-Our banana nut bread recipe makes a soft and wholesome loaf with a compact, easy-to-slice crumb, not-too-sweet, with crunchy nuts and plenty of banana flavor.
+Our banana nut bread recipe makes a soft, moist, and wholesome loaf with an easy-to-slice crumb, crunchy nuts, and plenty of banana flavor.

-Learn how to make it with 8 simple pantry staples in one bowl and with one fork.
-It only takes 10 minutes to whip up and about 45 minutes to cook.
-For us, there's no better make-ahead breakfast.
+Learn how to make it with simple pantry staples in one bowl and with one fork.

 Have a slice for a quick breakfast, as a snack, brunch, or dessert.